Fort-la-Latte: The cistern

 The water cistern, with a capacity of 20,000 L, was expected to have been sufficient to serve the entire garrison (about forty men) although given the maximum retention volume seems limited.
 A rainwater recovery system was put in place.

 On the same level of the tank, a dummy drawbridge was intended to deceive any maritime attackers who would be deceived into sailing onwards an area of strong currents where their ship would then be at risk of smashing against the rocks.
 This dummy drawbridge was, however, ineffective.

 The cannons

-Eight cannons were installed during the reign of Louis XIV, the largest being eight metres long.
-Today, only "medium" copies are present on the site, but which could still shoot a ball up to a kilometre.
-Ballistic adjustments were made by use of the runway - a granite circle on which the cannon were placed and guided the wheels of the gun as it was manoeuvered into position.
+Eight cannons were installed during the reign of Louis XIV, the largest being eight meters long.
+Today, only "medium" copies are present on the site, but they could still shoot a ball up to a kilometer.
+Ballistic adjustments were made by use of the runway – a granite circle on which the cannon was placed and guided the wheels of the gun as it was maneuvered into position.

 According to military records, one shot could be fired every three minutes.

 Oven to 'Blush' the balls

-The Chateau of the Roche Goyon also has a ball oven for heating cannonballs so that they were 'red-hot' prior to firing.
-The oven and method were rarely used however, for several reasons:
+The Chateau of the Roche Goyon also has a ball oven for heating cannonballs so that they were 'red-hot' before firing.
+The oven and method were rarely used, however, for several reasons: